-- A. The proposed use will not be materially detrimental to the public welfare, or injurious to the property or improvements in the vicinity of the proposed use, or in the district in which the subject property is situated; - B. The proposed use shall meet or exceed the development standards that are required in the zoning district in which the subject property is situated; - C. The proposed use shall be compatible with the surrounding land uses in terms of traffic and pedestrian circulation, density, building, and site design; - D. Appropriate measures have been taken to minimize the possible adverse impacts that the proposed use may have on the area in which it is located; - E. The proposed use is consistent with the goals and policies expressed in the comprehensive plan; - F. Any special conditions and criteria established for the proposed use have been satisfied.
-In granting a conditional use permit the hearings examiner may stipulate additional requirements to carry out the intent of the Camas Municipal Code and comprehensive plan.
+- A. The proposed use will not be materially detrimental to the public welfare, or injurious to the property or improvements in the vicinity of the proposed use, or in the district in which the subject property is situated; - The school will be beneficial to the public welfare, serving the future growth of this area and bringing new public infrastructure to an area planned for development. - B. The proposed use shall meet or exceed the development standards that are required in the zoning district in which the subject property is situated;

+This project meets or exceeds all known development standards. - The proposed use shall be compatible with the surrounding land uses in terms of traffic and pedestrian circulation, density, building, and site design; This project will be compatible with the surrounding land uses by serving the residential areas with public school services.
+Adequate facilities are proposed to manage traffic and pedestrians on and adjacent to the site.
+The school building and site are thoughtfully designed for this specific location accommodating the natural resources and site restraints. - Appropriate measures have been taken to minimize the possible adverse impacts that the proposed use may have on the area in which it is located; Great care was taken to minimize impacts to site restraints including wetlands, White Oak trees, BPA powerlines, archaeologically sensitive areas, and the on-site stream. - E. The proposed use is consistent with the goals and policies expressed in the comprehensive plan; - F. This project is compatible with the City's latest Comprehensive Plan by providing additional school capacity in an area planned for urban growth.
+The project also assists with providing public roadway, water, sanitary sewer, and park infrastructure in the project's vicinity.
+The project also strives to minimize impacts to environmentally sensitive areas. - G. Any special conditions and criteria established for the proposed use have been satisfied.
+In granting a conditional use permit the hearings examiner may stipulate additional requirements to carry out the intent of the Camas Municipal Code and comprehensive plan. - The project team has been actively working with City Staff to incorporate as many features as feasible.